KRI Teluk Kupang: Characteristics

 Teluk Kupang has a length of 117 m, beam of 16.4 m and height of 7.8 m with a speed of 16 kn.
 She has a capacity of 478 passengers, including her crew of 109 and a helicopter crew of 6, in addition to ten Leopard main battle tanks or ten BMP-3F infantry fighting vehicles and one PT-76 amphibious tank.
 Teluk Kupang also has a helipad with hangar and capable of carrying a Bell 412 helicopter.

 Service history

 KRI Teluk Kupang was built by an Indonesian state-owned shipbuilder PT Dok & Perkapalan Kodja Bahari (Persero) (also called DKB), Jakarta.
 The ship was ordered in 2012, based on AT-117M design that would become the Teluk Bintuni-class ships.
 Her building process was ceremonially begun with the first steel-cutting on 31 July 2012, and she was assigned with yard number of AT-2.

-Due of internal problems faced by the shipbuilder, her construction was delayed.
+Due to internal problems faced by the shipbuilder, her construction was delayed.
 She was finally launched on 17 January 2017 in a ceremony at DKB dockyard in North Jakarta.
 She was transferred to the Navy and commissioned on 7 December 2020, with Sea Lieutenant Colonel Suryai as her first commanding officer.